 Brain Damage by Pink Floyd

 Click Here for tab for Brain Damage by Pink Floyd

 Pink Floyd are well known for their elaborate compositions, using elements of psychedelic music in tandem with deep lyrical concepts.
 They have become one of the world leaders in the progressive rock genre.
 But as is the norm for progressive bands, their catalog is very eclectic.

-Brain Damage is ideal for a beginner to develop their fingerpicking technique as the song begins with a repeating motif which utilizes 2 chords.
-But as the song progresses it opens up and becomes a bit more complex.
-Making this a great song to undertake as a learning project as the song will demand more from you the further you get.
+Brain Damage is ideal for a beginner to develop their fingerpicking technique, as the song begins with a repeating motif which utilizes 2 chords.
+But as the song progresses, it opens up and becomes a bit more complex, making this a great song to undertake as a learning project as it will demand more from you the further you get.

-Guns ‘n’ Roses are masters at the power ballad, with Don’t Cry sitting at over half a billion views on youtube.
-The song has been released twice, each with different vocal sections.
-But instrumentally they are both the same.
-It’s a popular song for anyone learning both by playing with a pick or fingerpicking as it can be played with either technique.
+Guns N’ Roses are masters of the power ballad, with Don’t Cry sitting at over 750 million views on YouTube.
+The song has been released twice, each with different vocal sections, but they are both the same instrumentally.
+It’s a popular song for anyone learning either by playing with a pick or fingerpicking, as it can be played with either technique.

-Click Here for tab for Road Trippin’ By The Red Hot Chili Peppers
+Click Here for tab for Road Trippin’ by Red Hot Chili Peppers

-This song is ideal for the intermediate player to learn, beginners can also try this too but do consider lowering the BPM of the song a little so you can get the rhythm pattern and chord changes memorized before you play it at full speed.
+This song is ideal for the intermediate player to learn.
+Beginners can also try, but do consider lowering the BPM of the song a little so you can get the rhythm pattern and chord changes memorized before you play it at full speed.
 This will offer a good challenge!

 Tenerife Sea by Ed Sheeran

 Click Here for tab for Tenerife Sea by Ed Sheeran